beancount/ledger2beancount/README.md

 GBP`) if both commodities consist of 3 characters.
 Otherwise it associates a cost (`1 LU0274208692 {48.67 EUR}`).
-Since some 3 character symbols might be commodities instead of currencies (e.g. ETH and BTH), the `commodities3char` variable can be used to treat them as commodities and associate a cost in conversions.
+Since some 3 character symbols might be commodities instead of currencies (e.g. ETH and BTH), the `currency_is_commodity` variable can be used to treat them as commodities and associate a cost in conversions.
+Similarly, `commodity_is_currency` can be used to configure commodities that should be treated as currencies in the sense that no cost is retained.
+This is useful if you, for example, track miles or hotel points, that are sometimes redeemed for a cash value.
+(Note that beancount itself uses the terms "commodity" and "currency" interchangeably.)

 ### Balance assertions